KanhaiyaTech/my-first-project/README.md

 # my-first-project
-A project to help me learn GitHub
+A project to help me learn GitHub.